 Does the Intent of Recording the Video Matter?

-In many areas, yes, the purpose of recording the video matters.
+Yes and no. In many areas, yes, the purpose of recording the video matters, and greater penalties are associated with these motives.
 Many states include language that addresses reasons such as malicious intent, blackmail, sexual gratification, sexual satisfaction, or prurient reasons.
+However, in instances where you are already recording illegally (in a guest bedroom, without consent of the guests), it is still illegal—whether or not you have ill intent.